What is Activity Based Budgeting?

 Vista Inc was losing the auction due to its higher cost compared to peers.
 The management then decided to start budgeting the cost for their new orders by using Activity Based Budgeting.

-The expected activity for the next order is given and based on the same, you are required to estimate the total cost that can be provided as bid.
+The expected activity for the next order is given and based on it, you are required to estimate the total cost that can be provided as a bid.

-In this example, we are given all the actual costs and drivers for the same and we can use the below formula to compute the cost that was incurred in the last order and the same are assumed to remain same and hence we can estimate for the new order as well.
+In this example, we are given all the actual costs and drivers for the same, and we can use the below formula to compute the cost that was incurred in the last order, and the same is assumed to remain the same, and hence we can estimate for the new order as well.